Stay informed Sign up for our newsletter and be the first to know.

 Three-year total return: 50.1 per cent a year

-Vulcan Energy Resources is an Australian-based company that boasts developed the world’s first and only “zero-carbon lithium process” and plans to produce battery-grade lithium hydroxide from deep geothermal brines pumped from wells in the Upper Rhine Valley of Germany, with a by-product revenue stream of renewable geothermal energy, generated from the heat at which these brines bubble to the surface.
+Vulcan Energy Resources is an Australian‑based company that has developed the world’s first and only ‘zero‑carbon lithium process.’
+It plans to produce battery‑grade lithium hydroxide from deep geothermal brines pumped from wells in Germany’s Upper Rhine Valley.
+At the same time, it will generate a by‑product revenue stream of renewable geothermal energy, harnessed from the heat as the brines rise to the surface.

-After Vulcan extracts the lithium and the geothermal energy, it plans to reinject the brine is reinjected back into the bedrock, in a “closed-loop process” designed to have minimal impact on the surrounding environment.
+Furthermore, after Vulcan extracts the lithium and geothermal energy, the brine is reinjected back into the bedrock.
+This ‘closed‑loop process’ is designed to have minimal impact on the surrounding environment.

 Vulcan’s project potentially hosts the largest lithium resource in Europe, and appears to be capable of producing enough lithium hydroxide for one million electric vehicles a year.

-In the project’s first phase Vulcan plans to produce 24,000 tonnes per year of lithium hydroxide monohydrate (LHM) equivalent in lithium chloride (LiCl) form, from its on-site lithium extraction optimisation plant (LEOP), which was commissioned in August.
+In the project’s first phase, Vulcan plans to produce 24,000 tonnes per year of lithium hydroxide monohydrate (LHM) equivalent in lithium chloride (LiCl) form.
+This will come from its on‑site lithium extraction optimisation plant (LEOP), commissioned in August.

 In May, Vulcan and Stellantis signed a deal for the potential use of the project’s geothermal renewable energy to supply the auto giant’s Mulhouse plant from 2026, the first project of its kind in France: earlier this year the pair signed a similar deal for the carmaker’s Russelsheim plant in Germany.